CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/download-and-installation.md

 </details>
 ## Non-Containerized

-Use this path when you want to run `convert-pheno` directly from CPAN, GitHub, Conda, or your own Perl environment.
+Install locally to run `convert-pheno` directly from CPAN, GitHub, Conda, or an existing Perl environment.

 Detailed instructions: